 Angie started her career in the financial industry 23 years ago as a financial advisor with Morgan Stanley.
-Licensed as an advisor and manager, she assisted clients as well as mentored and coached brokers on growing their business.
+Licensed as an advisor and manager, she assisted clients and mentored and coached brokers on growing their business.
 In 2003 she co-founded an investment firm.
-Over the last 20 plus years of her career, she has held the role of an advisor, branch manager, CFO, COO, CCO, life coach, and business consultant.
+Over the last 20 plus years of her career, she has held an advisor, branch manager, CFO, COO, CCO, life coach, and business consultant.

 Facebook Page: https://www.facebook.com/angiewisdomlifecoach/

 Chris Ippolito 01:16

 Awesome.
 Welcome to the “Get Coached Podcast.”
 I’m super excited to talk about our topic today.
 Because one of the things in our initial call that we had, you had mentioned that you really help clients out with confidence.
 And I thought that was a really interesting subject, I’m glad we’re going to get a chance to really dig into that.
 Do you mind, from your perspective anyways, as far as what does confidence mean to you as far as when you’re helping a client out and what are some of the signs that you see where, whether they think it or not, that confidence may be an area that they may want to develop?

 Yeah.
 I love the confidence topic because it encompasses so many different areas.
 When we first talk about confidence, we tend to think just about our ability in one particular thing.
 But really I notice when people are having a difficult time taking steps forward, taking action.
 And they may feel very confident about their ability to do their job, but have a lack of confidence in maybe making an initial connection or a lack of confidence in asking for the close on a deal.
 There’s many different areas that that confidence piece comes into play.